ELVIS-CHING/ROMS_related/README.md

 important steps to run a model

 * [functions.md](https://github.com/ELVIS-CHING/ROMS_related/blob/main/functions.md)
-about how to turn on the functions
+introducing the functions and how to turn on them

 * [some small issues.md](https://github.com/ELVIS-CHING/ROMS_related/blob/main/some%20small%20issues.md)
 something has to be noticed